estebanmunchjones2019/react-hooks-article/readme.md

 💡Useful notes about the `useEffect` dependacy array:

-1. the `useEffect` dependancies array doesn't have `setApiData` added to it as it's a built in function of React that never changes (guaranteed by React), so it's the same pointer on re-renders
+1. `setPosts` is added to the dependancy array of the `useEffect` hook, because is a function that's being defined outisde `useEffect`.
+This addition doesn't cause an infitnite loop because `setPosts` is always the same function pointer every time the `usePosts` function runs, because that is guaranteed by React.

-2. If you have functions as a dependancy, make sure you wrap them with `useCallback` so the they are the same object when the component re-renders, like this:
+2. If you have functions as a dependancy (functions not returned by a built in React hook), make sure you wrap them with `useCallback` so the they are the same object when the component re-renders, like this:

    ````jsx
    // useCallback approach